 Overcoming Grocery Shop Tricks – Watch Out for the Water Tricks!

 Food manufacturers use water cleverly in many items.
 If you are in a position to purchase pure untreated contents that have not been diluted, be sure to do so.
 This is because buying most ready-made liquid products represents a loss for the consumer.

 Most producers use more water than the actual ingredients found in a liquid mixture.
-For example, you’re best advised to purchase chicken stock cubes and green teabags over liquid chicken stock and bottled green tea.
-Most fruit drinks and household cleansers are diluted with water.
+For example, you’re best advised to purchase chicken stock cubes and green tea bags over liquid chicken stock and bottled green tea.
+Most fruit drinks and household cleaners are diluted with water.
 Fruit drinks usually contain 20 percent fruit and 80 percent water.

 Another ruse pulled off by stores is their packaging products like meat in water solutions, claiming to better lock in the flavours.
 This strategy increases the overall weight of the product, meaning that you pay for the weight of the water solution, and therefore much more per pound of the meat itself.

 Overcoming Grocery Shop Tricks – Look Carefully at the Product Contents

 Not all packs or trays of fruits or vegetables have equally high-quality contents.
 Stores hide defective foods that are bruised, fatty or discoloured by burying them underneath the good-looking foods that you’re buying.
 You will find it quite difficult to identify those defective items yet also have difficulty finding a perfect pack without any bad ones.